Enhanced Regulatory Sequence Prediction Using Gapped k-mer Features

 Oligomers of length k, or k-mers, are convenient and widely used features for modeling the properties and functions of DNA and protein sequences.
 However, k-mers suffer from the inherent limitation that if the parameter k is increased to resolve longer features, the probability of observing any specific k-mer becomes very small, and k-mer counts approach a binary variable, with most k-mers absent and a few present once.
 Thus, any statistical learning approach using k-mers as features becomes susceptible to noisy training set k-mer frequencies once k becomes large.
 To address this problem, we introduce alternative feature sets using gapped k-mers, a new classifier, gkm-SVM, and a general method for robust estimation of k-mer frequencies.
 To make the method applicable to large-scale genome wide applications, we develop an efficient tree data structure for computing the kernel matrix.
 We show that compared to our original kmer-SVM and alternative approaches, our gkm-SVM predicts functional genomic regulatory elements and tissue specific enhancers with significantly improved accuracy, increasing the precision by up to a factor of two.
 We then show that gkm-SVM consistently outperforms kmer-SVM on human ENCODE ChIP-seq datasets, and further demonstrate the general utility of our method using a Naive-Bayes classifier.
 Although developed for regulatory sequence analysis, these methods can be applied to any sequence classification problem.

-We have released a new gkm-SVM R package (Ghandi, et al, under review in Bioinformatics)
+We have released a new gkm-SVM R package (Ghandi, et al, Bioinformatics 2016)

 which includes a new faster kernel implementation, negative sequence set generation, genomic sequence extraction, and variant prediction (deltaSVM).
 This R package is recommended for training gkm-SVM on up to ~20,000 training sequences.